A fan’s guide – the club from early doors to today

 But Italy’s most decorated club has still only won Europe’s premier trophy twice, the first the tainted final of 1985.
 Those nine Scudettos were interspersed with appearances at two Champions League finals, and defeats to superior Spanish sides in 2015 and 2017.

 At least Juventus can point to the ongoing success of their self-owned arena, an example-setting rarity in Italy where ageing state-run stadia are the norm.
 It’s not only the 41,500-capacity Allianz Stadium, though.
-Being built around it is the J-Village of a training centre, head office, hotel, concept store and power station.
-Italian football is at last joining the 21st century.
+Being built around it is the J-Village of a training centre, head office and hotel.
+Italian football has at last joined the 21st century.

 Juventus were founded in 1897 by pupils of Massimo d’Azeglio grammar school.
 The bench they met on stands at the club HQ on piazza Crimea.
 In 1906, some members formed a breakaway club, Torino, thus setting up one of Italy’s most enduring city rivalries, il Derby della Mole.